 If the map has a hex grid, include a hex overlay and provide hex identification on mouse-over (even on empty hexes).

 There is no need for individual hex numbers on a map image in VASSAL.
 Numbering of every hex is information overload/text clutter - which helps in the printed game as a setup aid, but is unnecessary in VASSAL, given that the mouse-over stack viewer can provide this information.
 At-start stacks and vsav files are available for setups.
-Removing hex numbers from a scanned map is impractical due to the amount of time required to edit the image in GIMP.
-But a few of my modules do use scanned maps with hex numbering erased.
+Removing hex numbers from a scanned map is time-consuming due to the having to edit each separate hex in GIMP.
+But where practical, I would opt to use scanned maps with hex numbers erased.

 Use VASSAL's Game-Piece Image Definitions where possible.
 This yields consistent game-piece size, edge rendering, and color; better legibility when zooming out.
 Even when using scans of the counters, incorporate them in to a Game-Piece layout as an image component (centered within the layout).